 Best Decorated GOMR Village Site Competition

 The Best Decorated GOMR Village Site Competition will be judged by everyone over the course of the weekend.
-A box will be placed in GOMR Central (inside the schoolhouse) where everyone (Staff, volunteers, runners) will place their vote for best decorated Site.
+A box will be placed in Alexander Hall where everyone (Staff, volunteers, runners) will place their vote for best decorated Site.
 Support Staff will tally the votes by 4:00 PM Saturday and announce the winner at the Awards Ceremony.

 Restroom facilities and/or port-a-johns will be available at all Exchanges and at GOMR Nation.
 Please use them.
 Teams will be disqualified if found relieving themselves along the course, or on people’s property.

 Food and Beverages

 Be prepared.
 Your team will be living on the Nation for the duration of the race.
 You should bring food and drinks that you know will work well with your stomach, especially close to your running times.
 However, we are working with several groups that have expressed interest in preparing meals at different times throughout the weekend.
 These groups will be offering food for sale at a modest price or by donation.
 Details of the meals and exact times are still being worked out.
 The handbook will be updated as soon as details are solidified.

 Water jugs will be available at GOMR Nation throughout the weekend (bring your own cup).
 We are working to have groups provide meals during the following times.